What is the Scope of Marketing?

 Outbound Marketing

-Outbound marketing involves proactive strategies like cold calls, direct mail, and advertising to push messages to potential customers.
-Though often perceived as traditional, it remains effective when paired with digital tools.
+Outbound marketing involves aggressive techniques, including cold calls, direct mail, and advertising, to send targeted messages to potential customers.
+It is considered traditional, although it remains effective when combined with digital tools.

 Influencer Marketing